Updated: April 2021

 Converts make the worst fanatics, they say.

-And this applies to some vapers too.
+This applies to some vapers too.

 Having switched to electronic cigarettes, this sub-group of vapers feel they have the right to look down on and criticise smokers in the same way non-smokers once did to them.